facelessuser/pymdown-extensions/docs/src/markdown/extensions/details.md

 IE8.
 Feel free to modify what is here or find a solution that fits your needs.

 /// settings | Basic Polyfill Setup
-Here is the basic CSS that that can be used.
+Here is the basic CSS that can be used.
 It is meant to provide a consistent CSS in both browsers that support `#!html <details><summary>` tags and those that do not.

 //// collapse-code